pippim/pippim.github.io/programs/mserve.md

 %}

-> **Notes:**
+> **Usage Notes:**

-- Directories will be renamed internally but the Music Location Tree will show the old name until the playlist is reloaded.
-- Blank names are not allowed.
-- Existing names are not allowed.
+- Cannot change name to blanks.
+- Cannot change name to an existing name.
 - Names currently playing cannot be renamed.
 - Special characters `/`, `?`, `:`, `<`, `>`, `_` `"`, `_` `\\`, `|` and `*`
 are changed to an underscore (`_`)